schneidermatic/Elastax/miniobs-005/README.md

         $ docker-compose up -d

-    **NOTE:** instead of running the commands in 3 a & 3 b step-by-step you can source the .envrc file for running the function x_inst
+    **NOTE:** instead of running the commands in 3a & 3b step-by-step you can source the .xrc file for running the function x_setup

         $ . ./.xrc
         $ x_setup